Women's Army Corps: Manhattan Project

-Since early 1943, 422 WACs were assigned to the Corps of Engineers to work on the Manhattan Project, the secret US effort to build an atomic bomb.
+Starting in early 1943, a total of 422 WACs were assigned to the Corps of Engineers to work on the Manhattan Project, the secret US effort to build an atomic bomb.
 Major General Leslie R. Groves, director of the project, wrote: "Little is known of the significance of the contribution to the Manhattan Project by hundreds of members of the Women's Army Corps ...
 Since you received no headline acclaim, no one outside the project will ever know how much depended upon you."

 Any women interested in positions on the project were told the following: they would be doing a hard job, would never be allowed to go overseas, attend Officer Candidate School, would never receive publicity, and would live at isolated stations with few recreational facilities.
 A surprising number of highly qualified women responded.
 It later proved possible to send WACs assigned the Manhattan Project to OCS without compromising security.

-WAC Units involved in the effort were awarded the Meritorious Unit Commendation; twenty women received the Army Commendation Ribbon and one, Captain Arlene G. Scheidenhelm, received the Legion of Merit.
+WAC units involved in the effort were awarded the Meritorious Unit Commendation; twenty women received the Army Commendation Ribbon and one, Captain Arlene G. Scheidenhelm, received the Legion of Merit.
 In addition, all members of the WAAC and the WAC who served in World War II received the Women's Army Corps Service Medal.

 Demobilization

-After the second world war, a large number of WAC soldiers were demobilized.
-In December 1946 the total number of WAC was 9,655, among them 1,189 were officers, 5 were warrant officers and 8,461 were enlisted personnel.
+After the Second World War, a huge number of WACs were demobilized.
+In December 1946 the total number of WACs was 9,655, among them 1,189 were officers, five were warrant officers, and 8,461 were enlisted personnel.